ABMS provides you with easy and user-friendly ONLINE SUBMISSION OF ARTICLES on its web site.

 Data Synthesis: Present the main results of the review and state major identified sources of variation between studies.

-Conclusion: Give a clear statement of the conclusions made, its generalisability and limitations.
+Conclusion: Give a clear statement of the conclusions made, its generalizability, and limitations.

 The Introduction of the paper could be similar to an original report, but without any longer literature survey, only reviewing shortly previous structural reviews and stating the reason and aim of the present review.

-The Methodology section may have sub- headings corresponding to the Abstract (Data Sources, Study Selection, Data Extraction) and should include clearly defined and reported inclusion and exclusion criteria, and specification of databases and other formal register, conference proceedings, reference lists and trial authors, which are used as sources.
+The Methodology section may have sub-headings corresponding to the Abstract (Data Sources, Study Selection, Data Extraction) and should include clearly defined and reported inclusion and exclusion criteria, and specification of databases and other formal registers, conference proceedings, reference lists, and trial authors, which are used as sources.
 The full search strategy should be given so that it is easy to reproduce.
-If it is considered too long to be published in the article, an electronic document as an Appendix may be alternative.
+If it is considered too long to be published in the article, an electronic document as an Appendix may be an alternative.
 The stages of selection usually include several steps, each undertaken by at least two independent researchers (identified in the Methods).
 There will be an initial selection from titles/abstracts to select the articles to be examined in full.
 The full articles should be re-screened against the selection criteria.
 The articles fulfilling the criteria should be subjected to quality assessment.
 Summarize in a flow chart with the number of articles selected and reasons for rejection at each stage.
-The quality of the methodology should be assessed having an appropriate tool and also for outcome measures and blinding of outcome assessors.
-The tool that is most appropriate will depend on the extent and nature of the anticipated research evidence.
+The quality of the methodology should be assessed by having an appropriate tool and also for outcome measures and blinding of outcome assessors.
+The most appropriate tool will depend on the extent and nature of the anticipated research evidence.

 The Result section corresponds to Data synthesis in the Abstract and may present tables with long lists of selected articles.
-Extracted data from trials should, when available, include report of randomization method, study population, intervention methods and delivery, reasons to losses at follow-up, information related to treatment monitoring, post-intervention assessments and follow-up.
-Report the major outcomes, which were pooled, and include odds ratios or effects sizes.
+Extracted data from trials should, when available, include a report of the randomization method, study population, intervention methods, and delivery, reasons to losses at follow-up, information related to treatment monitoring, post-intervention assessments, and follow-up.
+Report the major outcomes, which were pooled, and include odds ratios or effect sizes.
 Use when applicable meta-analysis.
-Numerical values should, when possible, be accompanied with confidence intervals.
-State the major identified sources of variation between reported studies, as differences in treatment protocols, co-interventions, confounders, outcome measures, length of follow-up, and dropout rates.
-Tables and figures must be self-explanatory and have appropriate title or caption.
-The methods for synthesis of evidence should be pre-deter- mined.
-Sometimes it may not be possible to pool the data, but a synthesis of best evidence ought to be given.
+Numerical values should, when possible, be accompanied by confidence intervals.
+State the major identified sources of variation between reported studies, such as differences in treatment protocols, co-interventions, confounders, outcome measures, length of follow-up, and dropout rates.
+Tables and figures must be self-explanatory and have an appropriate title or caption.
+The methods for the synthesis of evidence should be pre-determined.
+Sometimes it may not be possible to pool the data, but a synthesis of the best evidence ought to be given.

 The Discussion section should be structured similar to an original report.
 The findings should be discussed with respect to the degree of consistency, variation, and generalisability.
 New contribution to the literature based on the review conducted and where information is insufficient must be stated.
 Providing the limitations of the review would be helpful.
 Suggest the need for new studies and future research agenda.